What are accommodations like?

 The Camp is located in beautiful Carmel Valley, California.
 5 miles from Carmel Village known for its many wine tasting rooms, restaurants, and galleries.
 14.5 miles inland from Carmel by-the-Sea and Carmel Beach.
 Address: 33200 E Carmel Valley Rd, Carmel Valley, CA 93924.
 We recommend you do not follow map app directions.
 The gate entrance is located at mile marker 14.8 on Carmel Valley Road.
 Tours are available by appointment only.

 What should I pack?

-- Please see our suggested packing list.
+Please see our suggested packing list.
 We recommend that you plan to dress or pack layers as temperatures can vary greatly between day and night.
-For cabin accommodations you will also need to bring warm bedding, reusable water bottle, comfortable shoes, and a flashlight.
-Please do not bring drugs, cigarettes, vape pens, alcohol, fireworks, or firearms.
+For cabin accommodations you will also need to bring warm bedding, reusable water bottle (we offer a refill station in the common area), comfortable shoes, and a flashlight.
+Please pack what you can carry as there is no parking in any of the cabin camps.
+Please do not bring drugs, cigarettes, vape pens, fireworks, or firearms.
 Cabins can only be locked from the inside while occupied.
 Please bring valuables at your own risk or leave locked in your car.

 How does supervision of children work during our stay?

 Supervision of children is solely the responsibility of the adult guardian.
 We encourage our families attending camp to take this time to focus on your relationship to one another and spend activity time together around camp.
 Our activities are designed to engage both children and adults in quality time together.
 Children must be supervised at all times.